zychai/zychai.github.io/_pages/about.md

 I hope to improve my academic research ability and engineering practice ability in the continuous experience, to contribute, to shine!

 # 🔥 News
-- 2024.09：I started to build personal web page, learning about Jekyll and Hugo
+- 2024.09：I learn to build personal web page, learning about Jekyll and Hugo
 - 2024.05：My teammates and I were awarded Finalist of the Interdisciplinary Contest In Modeling (Top 2%)
 - 2024.03：I successfully applied for a Jiangsu Province college students innovation and entrepreneurship training program